 Four mostly counterintuitive tips that can make a big difference

 Okay.
 I get it.
-You’re not going to have any failures on your proposals.
+You aspire to not have any failures on your proposals.
 Everyone will fulfill your expectations.
 And you will aim high and always hit your target.
 In my experience, it doesn’t play out that way.
 And insanity is repeating the same mistakes over and over expecting different results.
-Even though it may be counterintuitive, you might achieve more success if you tried doing things differently:
+Even though it may be counterintuitive, you might achieve more success if you try doing things differently:

 - Manage expectations.
 The sooner you know that your expectations won’t be met, the sooner you can figure out how to work around them.
 The more you do to have clear expectations, the more you can prevent expectation failure.
 And allowing expectations to be rejected will enable you to find out more quickly than waiting for a deadline to be missed.